 Gemma also offers the option of letting you create your own diamond engagement ring.
-Choose one of the site’s GIA certified loose diamonds then pair it with the setting of your choice to create a unique engagement ring at the best price.
+Choose one of the site’s GIA certified loose diamonds then pair it with the setting of your choice (white gold, rose gold, yellow gold or platinum) to create a unique engagement ring at the best price.

 Likewise, when it’s time to choose wedding rings, browse Gemma’s selection of plain or gem-set rings.
 Shop a curated collection that ranges from classic platinum bands to Cartier Love Rings set with diamonds.